LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otuid/database.rst

 Next steps
 ==========

-First, we will look at classification using a global public database, GenBank, and parsing this classification in :ref:`Classification with Genbank & MEGAN <id_with_megan>`.
+First, we will look at classification using a global public database, GenBank, and parsing this classification in :ref:`Classification with Genbank & MEGAN <id_using_megan>`.

-Next we will look at classification with a curated database, and a variety of algorithms that can be applied to curated databeses in :ref:`Classification with curated databases <id_with_curated_db>`.
+Next we will look at classification with a curated database, and a variety of algorithms that can be applied to curated databeses in :ref:`Classification with curated databases <id_curated>`.